-Length of Leave:
+8.1.8 Length of Leave:

-- No leave shall be granted beyond a two (2) year duration, except for leaves under Section H. Subd.
-2 (military leaves) or Subd.
-4 (Organizational and Public Service), and long-term disability. - A parenting leave may be approved for up to one (1) year.
+- a.
+Standard: No leave shall be granted beyond a two (2) year duration, except for military leaves (8.1.8), organizational leave (8.8), public service leaves (8.9), and long-term disability (7.5). - b.
+Parenting Leave: A parenting leave may be approved for up to one (1) year.
 Teachers returning from a parenting leave of one (1) year or less retain the right to return to their previous work location.
 At the end of the one (1) year, non-probationary teachers may request an additional year of leave as a personal leave.
-Teachers returning from leaves of more than one (1) year have a right to return to a position in the District's ABE Programs. - Organizational and public service leaves are approved for the duration of the term and may be extended if the teacher is re-appointed/re-elected. - A teacher exchange with another school district may not be extended beyond one (1) year. - A teacher exchange with another educational agency may be approved for up to one (1) year.
+Teachers returning from leaves of more than one (1) year have a right to return to a position in the District's Adult Education Programs. - c.
+Organizational and Public Service Leaves: Organizational and public service leaves are approved for the duration of the term and may be extended if the teacher is re-appointed/re-elected.